KosinskiLab/pyTME/doc/reference/matching_optimization.rst

       use_geometric_center=True
    )

 :py:meth:`optimize_match` also supports a range of other optimization schemes that can lead more accurate results at a cost of runtime or find the optimal configuration faster if the initial configuration is close to the global optimum.
-Alternatively, developers can make use of the :py:meth:`NormalizedCrossCorrelation.score` method that accepts a tuple of translations and Euler angles for us ein custom optimizers.
+Alternatively, developers can make use of the :py:meth:`CrossCorrelation.score` method that accepts a tuple of translations and Euler angles for use in custom optimizers.